 (B) disapprove the Agreement if not convinced that it is reasonable and in the public interest; or

 (C) recommend amendments to the Agreement as a condition of approval.

 (2) Upon Commission Recommendations.
 The parties may accept or reject the Commission's proposed amendments.
 If Bar Counsel and the attorney accept the proposed amendments, they shall notify the Commission of the acceptance, and the Commission shall approve the Agreement as amended.
-If either party rejects a proposed amendment, the Agreement shall be deemed disapproved by the Commission.
+If either party rejects a proposed amendment, the Commission may disapprove the Agreement.

 (f) Effect of Agreement.
 Approval by the Commission of a Conditional Diversion Agreement does not constitute discipline.

 (g) Amendment of Agreement.
 A Conditional Diversion Agreement may be amended from time to time.
 An amendment shall be in a writing signed by Bar Counsel and the attorney and approved by the Commission.

 (1) Declaration of Proposed Default.
 Bar Counsel may declare a proposed default on a Conditional Diversion Agreement if Bar Counsel determines that the attorney (A) engaged in further professional misconduct while subject to the agreement, (B) willfully misrepresented or concealed material facts during the negotiation of the Agreement that induced Bar Counsel to recommend approval of the Agreement, or (C) has failed in a material way to comply with the Agreement.
 Bar Counsel shall give written notice to the attorney of the proposed default and afford the attorney a reasonable opportunity to refute the determination.